-When determining the planned receipt date, LN also takes into account the calendars that are related to the lead time components.
-LN searches for the calendars that are related to the lead time components as follows:
+When determining the planned receipt date, LN considers and searches for the calendars that are related to the lead time components as follows:

 1. Internal processing time

 If a purchase office is specified for the item and buy-from business partner combination and a calendar is specified for the purchase office, LN takes into account the purchase office's calendar.
 You can specify the purchase office's calendar in the Departments (tcmcs0565m000) session.